ramyardaneshgar/THM-Writeup--Logstash/README.md

-# THM-Writeup--Logstash - Logstash
+# Logstash
-Writeup for TryHackMe Logstash Lab - Advanced log ingestion, parsing, and transformation techniques using Logstash for threat analysis in SOC environments.
+Advanced log ingestion, parsing, and transformation techniques using Logstash for threat analysis in SOC environments.

 By Ramyar Daneshgar